nologic/blog/_posts/2016-11-14-library-memory-loading.md

 draft: true
 ---

-Building shell code and playing with assembly is my idea of fun.
+Building shellcode and playing with assembly is my idea of fun.
 In this article I introduce shellcode that executes to download a dynamic library from a TCP connection and loads it without ever touching the disk.
 On MacOS, there are several methods of doing that [1], but I would like to show another alternative which possibly requires less code to implement.

 ## TL;DR;